docker-mailserver/docker-mailserver/docs/content/config/advanced/kubernetes.md

                 app: mailserver

             spec:
-              externalTrafficPolicy: Local # most likely required in all scenarii, else every incoming request would be identified as the External IP, which will get banned by Fail2Ban eventually
+              # `Local` is most likely required, otherwise every incoming request would be identified by the external IP,
+              # which will get banned by Fail2Ban when monitored services are not configured for PROXY protocol
+              externalTrafficPolicy: Local
               type: LoadBalancer

               selector: